 - Date

 - Time of Call

 - Call received by

 - Caller ID Number on LCD if available

 - Exact Statement of Caller.
 Make notes as the caller talks.
 Quote as much as possible what the caller says:

 - Assessment of Caller's Voice

 - o Male

 - o Female

-- Adult Estimated age
+- o Adult Estimated age

 - o Child Accent

 - Speech:

-- Slow, Calm, Deep
+- o Slow, Calm, Deep

-- Fast, Excited, High Pitched
+- o Fast, Excited, High Pitched

-- Normal, Angry, Intoxicated
+- o Normal, Angry, Intoxicated

-- Rational, Irrational, Impediment
+- o Rational, Irrational, Impediment

 - Background Noises:

-- Music, Office noises, Traffic
+- o Music, Office noises, Traffic

-- Talking, Heavy equipment, Airplanes
+- o Talking, Heavy equipment, Airplanes

-- Laughing, Trains, Other
+- o Laughing, Trains, Other

 - Notification of Others:

-- Supervisor, Police/Fire, Security
+o Supervisor, Police/Fire, Security

-- Ask the caller for information if not volunteered, such as: - When is the bomb set to go off? - Where is the bomb located? - What does the bomb look like? - Is the bomb hidden or out in the open? - What is the type, color or physical information regarding the bomb? - Ask why the caller wants to cause harm to the building or its occupants? - Name of the caller or group claiming responsibility? - Add to the notes any personal impressions of the caller such as: - The caller's familiarity with the facility. - Voice or other speech characteristics of the caller. - Background noises. - Male or female. - Nervous or calm.
+- Ask the caller for information if not volunteered, such as: - o When is the bomb set to go off? - o Where is the bomb located? - o What does the bomb look like? - o Is the bomb hidden or out in the open? - o What is the type, color or physical information regarding the bomb? - Ask why the caller wants to cause harm to the building or its occupants? - Name of the caller or group claiming responsibility? - Add to the notes any personal impressions of the caller such as: - o The caller's familiarity with the facility.